 INSTRUCTIONS ON HOW TO MAKE FRENCH-STYLE CIDER

-New England ciders are made with characteristicly high acid New England apple varieties such as Northern Spy, Roxbury Russet, Golden Russet, and Baldwin.
+New England ciders are made with characteristically high acid New England apple varieties such as Northern Spy, Roxbury Russet, Golden Russet, and Baldwin.
 New England ciders are also known for being relatively alcoholic because of different kinds of sugars being added including corn, cane, brown, molasses, honey and even raisins.
 Alcohol levels are usually between 7 and 13%, making them noticeably stronger than their European counterparts.
 These sugar additions also contribute flavors to the cider.
 These ciders are traditionally rather dry, but can be sweeter when balancing higher alcohol levels.
 They should have some tannin character and should have moderate acidity.
 Traditionally, these ciders were often aged for some time in oak barrels.
 The barrels often came from local distilleries when they were done with them.
 Therefore, many New England ciders will have some spirit character to them in addition to the sugar additions’ character.
 Original brix should be between 14 and 24 Brix.
 New England ciders do not commonly go through MLF.

 To make New England-style ciders, ideally you want to start with New England apple varietals.
 If you don’t have access to those, high acid, moderate tannin apple varieties should work.
 If using culinary apples or store-bought juice, you will need to add acidity and tannin.
 Tannin can be added in the form of Stellartan G Grape Tannin.
 Add just enough to have some astringency.
 For usage recommendations, refer to our Key Components in Cider discussion.
 If you are new to testing titratable acidity, a simple starter kit, Country Acid Wine Test Kit, is available to measure the TA of the juice or finished cider.
-Our staff can help you understand this kit.
+Our staff can help you understand how to perform a TA test.
 You probably want a TA between 0.6 and 0.75%.
 Add enough sugar of your choice to bring the original brix to between 14 and 24 Brix.
 Choose a yeast that can handle your desired alcohol content.
 Champagne yeasts can handle high alcohol fermentations but produce no fruity esters on their own.
 DV10 champagne yeasts is a great choice for this type of cider---it will produce ciders with no fruity, estery aromas and will allow the natural aromatic of the apple to dominate.